 1. Happy Birthday:

-Written by American sisters Mildred and Patty Smith Hill in 1893, both teachers by profession, this song was written for students to say good morning to each other in class.
+By the American sisters Mildred and Patty Smith Hill in 1893, both teachers by profession, this song was written for students to say good morning to each other in class.
 It is the most popular song in the world and is sung in more than 75 languages by young and old alike to celebrate boys’ and girls’ birthdays.
 It can be said that it is the most sung song in the world.

 2. Ode to Joy: